 The Gamma Beta Chapter in 1971

 More recently, the Gamma Beta chapter was rechartered in 1999.
-Since then, our chapter has won seven Smythe Awards.
+Since then, our chapter has won nine Smythe Awards.
 The Smythe Award recognizes overall chapter superiority and prominence and are given to the top 5% of chapters annually.